 * TheGreatDepression: "Good Times" draws parallels between this era and the late 1970s, via a ShoutOut to the song "Happy Days (Are Here Again)" and the suggestion "Let's cut a rug / A little jive and jitterbug".

-* IAmTheBand: Previously a RevolvingDoorBand, but since the death of Bernard Edwards in 1996 Chic has been Nile Rodgers and whoever is on stage with him at the time.
+* IAmTheBand: Previously a RevolvingDoorBand, but since Bernard Edwards' death in 1996, Chic has been Nile Rodgers and whoever is on stage with him at the time.
 Other than Nile, the only regular reamining from the Edwards days is lead vocalist Sylver Logan Sharp, who joined in 1991.

 * LeadBassist: Edwards.